dosolito/OpenSourceGIS_exercise01/README.md

-# OpenSourceGIS - Exercise 1:
+# OpenSourceGIS - Exercise 1: Fabio

 This repository is part of exercise 1 of the course "GIS analyses using free and open source software".